saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 ## Wireframes / Screens

-The MVP consists of two primary interfaces that integrate directly into the existing PACS environment.
+The MVP consists of two primary interfaces integrated directly into the existing PACS environment.

 ### Screen 1 – Prioritized PACS Worklist